thedanielvogelsang/cloney_island_airbnb/README.md

 # Cloney Island Airbnb

 ![Alt text](https://github.com/rongxanh88/cloney_island_airbnb/blob/development/app/screen_shots/first_homepage_shot.png?raw=true "Cloney Island Airbnb Homepage")
-This Cloney Island repo is a brownfield development project received from a previous Turing group's school project.
-The brownfield assignment was to tackle pending bugs; conversion and unification of code style/languages; and the addition of airbnb-api-populated listings as well as a dynamic map which uses ajax/jquery to populate a MapBox map.
+This Cloney Island repo is a brownfield development project received from a [previous Turing school project](https://github.com/rongxanh88/cloney_island_airbnb).
+The brownfield assignment was to fix pending bugs; mild stylization/conversion polishes and unification of code languages; and finally the addition of a few new features: a Twilio phone authenitcation method; an airbnb-api-populated listing index; a dynamic map which uses ajax/jquery to populate a MapBox map.
 Some of the final features included are:

   * Test Driven Development
   * Tracking workflow on Pivotal Tracker